bitifet/pasar/README.md

 <a name="TODO"></a> TODO
 ------------------------

+  * Make requirement of 'meta' and 'data' vectors in returned data to be configurable.
+    - Nowadays it is autodetected: If 'data' vector is present, it is used as actual result and, if 'meta' is present too, it is used as metadata.
+Else case, whole returning value is used as data assuming no metadata.
+    - This behaviour become weird when this structure is not used but returning value could accidentally contain a 'data' vector.
+    - To fix this problem, this behaviour will be configurable thought a property called 'usemeta' (or similar).
+    - This property will accept three possible values:
+      + true: Which will force the use of {meta: ..., data: ...} structure (with 'data' vector being required).
+      + false: Direct data returning (without metadata) will be assumed, EVEN 'data' and/or 'meta' vectors present.
+      + "auto": For current behaviour.
+    - To preserve backward compatibility, "auto" will be the default.
+But at next major release it will move to false. **So starting to globally override it is highly adviced.**

   * Posibility to execute predefined tests clientside thought /test facilities.

   * Configurable logging capabilites (including time measurement).